Enigma-Watch/BlackPerl-Onyx-Shield/docs/TOOL_CONFIGURATIONS.md

-# ⚙️ CyberBlue Tool Configurations
+# ⚙️ BlackPerl_Onyx_Shield Tool Configurations

-Comprehensive configuration guide for all security tools in the CyberBlue platform.
+Comprehensive configuration guide for all security tools in the BlackPerl_Onyx_Shield platform.

 ---

 ## 🎯 Overview

-This guide provides detailed configuration instructions, best practices, and advanced settings for each tool in the CyberBlue platform.
+This guide provides detailed configuration instructions, best practices, and advanced settings for each tool in the BlackPerl_Onyx_Shield platform.
 Each section includes basic setup, advanced configurations, and integration with other tools.

 ---